-The Canadian merger review regime establishes an initial waiting period of 30 days, after which the parties can close their transaction provided the Bureau has not exercised its discretion to extend the waiting period by issuing an SIR.24 With the Bureau now having the power to stop the clock, it is likely that section 100 orders will become even less relevant as a tool to provide the Bureau with additional time to review a merger.
+The Canadian merger review regime establishes an initial waiting period of 30 days, after which the parties can close their transaction provided the Bureau has not exercised its discretion to extend the waiting period by issuing an SIR.25 Since the Bureau acquired the statutory power to stop the clock, section 100 orders have become less relevant as a tool to provide the Bureau with additional time to review a merger.

 If, following its review, the Bureau is of the view that the transaction would lead to an SPLC, and the commissioner and merging parties are unable to reach a settlement, it is open to the commissioner to challenge the proposed transaction pursuant to section 92 of the Competition Act.
 This is invariably followed by the commissioner bringing an application for an injunction under section 104, which may proceed on a contested or consensual basis.
 Unlike a section 100 injunction, a section 104 injunction is only available where the commissioner has made an application to the Tribunal pursuant to section 92 alleging that the proposed merger would result in an SPLC.
-To obtain this order from the Tribunal, the commissioner must establish that there is a serious issue to be tried, that irreparable harm would be caused if injunctive relief is not granted and that the balance of convenience favours granting the injunction.25
+To obtain this order from the Tribunal, the commissioner must establish that there is a serious issue to be tried, that irreparable harm would be caused if injunctive relief is not granted and that the balance of convenience favours granting the injunction.26